sjdv1982/seamless/seamless-towards-02.md

   Mounts maybe read and/or write, but read may also be lazy: workers have to actively demand the value from the mount (this will not be kept in memory afterwards, caching has to be done by the mounter)
   UPDATE: maybe generic checksum value server will be enough?
-- Reactors and subcontexts can be marked as "ephemeral", in which case they won't be executed on a remote service.
+- Reactors and subcontexts can be marked as "auxiliary", in which case they won't be executed on a remote service.
   In fact, they will be stripped from the context graph.
 Examples: editors, loggers, visualizers.
 - Secret cells: consist of just a checksum, and optionally some mounts.
 These mounts are lazy.
   UPDATE: maybe generic checksum value server will be enough?